Welcome letter from the SPC Chair

 Sessions of different formats will cover the most important topics in dermatology and venereology.
 Subjects will be treated with different approaches and from different perspectives depending on the type and structure of the session.

 These sessions will enable participants to update their knowledge on a specific topic and hear about the most relevant and recent developments, guidelines and practical knowledge from the past year.
-The talks will summarize the current understanding of the subject, followed by an update on the most recent novelties with their impact on clinical practice.
+The talks will summarize summarise the current understanding of the subject, followed by an update on the most recent novelties with their impact on clinical practice.

 These lectures focus on a specific disease and include basic information about epidemiology, pathophysiology, diagnosis, management and prognosis.